 - Fewer flows: One flow can be used to test multiple environments, which means one test can cover many configurations thereby reducing the number of tests

-- CI/CD: Due to faster feedback you can make UI tests part of CI/CD pipelines
+- CI/CD: Due to faster feedback we can make UI tests part of CI/CD pipelines

-LEAPWORK enables users to run multiple flows at the same time in different machines by executing them in parallel.
-Users can also run tests as pairwise, where each flow will run on all selected environments to test all possible discrete combinations.
-The following article explains how to achieve parallel and pairwise tests in LEAPWORK.
+Leapwork enables users to run multiple flows at the same time in different machines by executing them in parallel.
+Users can also run tests pairwise, where each flow will run on all selected environments to test all possible discrete combinations.
+The following article explains how to achieve parallel and pairwise tests in Leapwork.